anton-ecom/fs/README.md

 // Is it Config or Promise<Config>? 🤷‍♂️
 ```

-With our abstraction, you choose your paradigm upfront and stick to it:
+With strict interface, you choose your paradigm upfront and stick to it:

 ```typescript
 // ✅ GOOD: Consistent sync interface